 Discover the highlights of Adelaide and Hahndorf on a morning sightseeing tour.
 This tour offers an opportunity to see some of Adelaide city, the historic Adelaide Oval, beautiful views from Mount Lofty Summit and the old German village of Hahndorf.

-All about the 3 Day Yorke Peninsula Coastal Wilderness Tour
+3 Day Yorke Peninsula Coastal Wilderness Tour

 This is the tour that has it all, Aboriginal Culture, Wildlife, Beaches, Rugged Cliffs and Coastline, Fishing, Surfing, Spectacular Scenery and even a visit to a local winery.